dteviot/WebToEpub/.github/ISSUE_TEMPLATE/add-site-request.md

 ---

-Please note, I'm basically the only developer working on WebToEpub, and I'm not paid for doing this.
+Please note, there are only a few developers working on WebToEpub, and we're not paid for doing this.
 (WebToEpub is completely free, and generates no money.)
-By asking to add a site, you're asking me to give you some of my limited free time.
-So, I think it's not unreasonable for me to ask you to do as much as you can to help me.
+By asking to add a site, you're asking us to give you some of our limited free time.
+So, we think it's not unreasonable for me to ask you to do as much as you can to help us.

+### Check the site has not already been requested.
+You can search the issues to see if any have the site name by putting the site name in the search box near the top of the screen.
+See https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/filtering-and-searching-issues-and-pull-requests.
+If there is an existing issue, you can add a comment to the issue to indicate you're also interested in the site.

 ### Provide URL for web page that contains Table of Contents (list of chapters) of a typical story on the site